cassandraczobit/Tesla-Stock-Prices/README.md

 To view the full project and the generated outputs, click <a href="https://cassandraczobit.github.io/Tesla-Stock-Prices/.">here</a>.
 <br> To view the .Rmd file, click <a href="https://github.com/cassandraczobit/Tesla-Stock-Prices/blob/main/index.Rmd">here</a>.

+Tesla’s share prices have experienced staggering increases over several years and machine learning algorithms can be used to unveil trends of seasonality or autocorrelated variables.
+Specifically, this project aims to address the ability of machine learning models to use the time-series data to predict Tesla’s future market behavior.
+This investigation will utilize machine learning techniques on the historical prices to evaluate the direction of market movement, as well as predict the value of the stock in the future.
+The research questions are as follows:

+1. How accurate is the ARIMA model with the addition of technical indicators from historical data?
+2. Which attribute(s) best predicts the direction of the stock market movement?

 This project features several stages in a typical data lifecycle:

 * [Data Preparation and Exploration](https://cassandraczobit.github.io/Tesla-Stock-Prices/#data-preparation-and-exploration)